astrowp/docs/saas-theme.md

 The SaaS theme [(demo link here)](https://saas-theme-demo.astrowp.com/) consists of a combination of Astro and WordPress pages.
 Here is everything you need to know about configuring, customizing and styling the AstroWP SaaS theme.

+> Before you start customizing this theme, make sure you have installed [installed and imported WordPress](install-wordpress.md)

 ## Config Files

 ```